-Use this step to update the local copy of the Fortify security content used by the Fortify translation and scan steps.
+Use this step to update the local copy of the Fortify Software Security Content used by the Fortify translation and scan steps.
+To connect to the Fortify Rulepack update server or the Fortify Software Security Center server with a proxy, you can use the proxy settings configured in Jenkins.

 Parameter Description Default Value updateServerURL Optional (String).
-Specifies the URL for the Fortify Rulepack update server. https://update.fortify.com fortifyUpdate Example
+Specifies the URL for the Fortify Rulepack update https://update.fortify.com

-Parameter Description Default Value

-locale Optional (String).
+Parameter Description Default Value locale server.
+You can download Fortify security content from Fortify Software Security Center by specifying a Fortify Software Security Center URL as the value for this parameter.
+Optional (String).
 Specifies the locale for the Fortify Rulepack.
-Use one of the following locale codes: en

-• English: en

-Chinese (Simplified): zh_CN

-Chinese (Traditional): zh_TW

-• Portuguese (Brazil): pt_BR

-• Korean: ko

-• Spanish: es
+Use one of the following locale codes: • English: en • Chinese (Simplified): zh_CN en Chinese (Traditional): zh_TW Portuguese (Brazil): pt_BR Korean: ko Spanish: es acceptKey Optional (boolean).
+Specifies whether to accept the public key when updating Fortify Software Security Content from Fortify Software Security Center. false fortifyUpdate Example